-The consolidated financial statements for the year ended 29 February 2024 have been prepared in accordance with the framework concepts, the recognition and measurement criteria of IFRS Accounting Standards and in accordance with and containing the information required by the International Accounting Standard 34: Interim Financial Reporting (IAS 34) as issued by the International Accounting Standards Board (IASB), the South African Reporting Requirements, the ASX Listing Rules and the requirements of the South African Companies Act of 2008, as amended.
-The consolidated financial statements have been prepared on the historical cost basis except for land that is carried at a revalued amount.
-Significant accounting policies applied in the preparation of the consolidated financial statements are in terms of IFRS and are consistent with those applied in the previous consolidated financial statements.
+The summarised audited consolidated financial statements for the year ended 29 February 2024 has been prepared in accordance with and containing the information required by IAS 34 Interim Financial Reporting, the SA financial reporting requirements, the JSE Listings Requirements and the South African Companies Act, No 71 of 2008 (as amended).
+The accounting policies applied in the preparation of the summarised audited consolidated financial statements are in accordance with IFRS Accounting Standard and are consistent with the accounting policies applied by the Group in its consolidated financial statements for the year ended 29 February 2024 and those of the previous years consolidated annual financial statements, except for the adoption of new standards, interpretations and amendments to published standards which became effective for the first time for the financial year ended 29 February 2024.
+Details of the standards and accounting policies applied are provided in the audited consolidated financial statements for the year ended 29 February 2024 from which this summarised report is extracted.
 Amendments to accounting standards and new accounting pronouncements which came into effect for the first time during the financial year did not have a material impact on the Group.